miniboxing/miniboxing.github.io/using_out.md

  * the miniboxing runtime support library and
  * the miniboxing compiler plugin

-Fortunately, both artifacts are [published nightly on maven](https://travis-ci.org/miniboxing/miniboxing-plugin), so you can easily get them.
+Fortunately, both artifacts are <a href="https://travis-ci.org/miniboxing/miniboxing-plugin" target="_blank">published nightly on sonatype</a>, so you can easily get them.

 {% include status.md %}

 ## Getting the Artifact Jars

-The two artifacts are hosted on the [Sonatype OSS snapshots repository](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide).
-You can either [download them manually](https://oss.sonatype.org/content/repositories/snapshots/org/scala-miniboxing/plugins/) or ask your dependency manager to fetch them:
+The two artifacts are hosted on the Sonatype OSS snapshots repository.
+You can either <a href="https://oss.sonatype.org/content/repositories/snapshots/org/scala-miniboxing/plugins/" target="_blank">download them manually</a> or ask your dependency manager to fetch them:

 Runtime support library:
 {% highlight xml %}